bring/developer-site/_posts/2020-12-23-sane-react-config-with-webpack.md

   plugins: [
     new HtmlWebpackPlugin({
       template: './src/index.html',
+      hash: true,
     }),
   ],
 }</code>
 </pre>

-Like with dev, we set the mode entry and resolve.
+Like with dev, we set `mode`, `entry` and `resolve`.
 We skip `target` because that was only needed for the hot reloading in our case.

-We also use HTML Webpack Plugin here to actually create the index.html file.
-It adds the JS automatically, we don’t have to add script tags.
-We have to upload it to a server in order to run the application because we use history features that don’t work with file scheme URLs.
+We also use HTML Webpack Plugin here to create the actual index.html file.
+It adds the JS automatically; we don’t have to add script tags.
+The `hash` option adds a hash to the link that changes when the bundle changes.

 Try building the project.
+We have to upload the output to a server in order to run the application because we use history features that don’t work with file scheme URLs.

 If it fails, and it’s not the components, then troubleshoot, fix and try again.
 Chances are others have had the same problem.

 ## CSS processing
-When we have a working setup and a grasp of how that works, it’s time to start adding to it.
+When we have a working setup and a grasp of how that works, it’s time to start building on top of it.
 We are going to demonstrate a varied syntax, upping the complexity just a little bit.
 Perhaps a pattern in the config emerges as we proceed, one that will make it clearer how to extend it even further.

 What’s better to add than the _BFF_ of HTML and JS; CSS.
 Download the [files for part two](/img/webpacking/webpack-config-p2.7z), and replace the src folder in your test project with the new one.